USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions/README.md

 that the code was written correctly, but they can also convince a user that the code is behaving as expected on the system on which it is installed.
-This will increase the likelihood that others will be willing to use the code, which can increase the overall impact of the project .
+This will increase the likelihood that others will be willing to use the code, which can increase the overall impact of the project.
 In addition, unit tests can serve as examples of how to use the code; this can be invaluable when a user is trying to understand the documentation.